Community First. Future Focused:

 In short: Turner AME is asking for full authority without shared responsibility.
 While the project is cloaked in moral language, it lacks transparency, credible operational backing, and a willingness to accept meaningful community involvement in decisions that will directly impact the neighborhood.

-This disconnect—between high-minded values and a rigid, top-down approach—is deeply concerning given the potential consequences of this project and the uncertainty surrounding its developer partner, Styrant.
+This disconnect—between high-minded values and a rigid, top-down approach—is deeply concerning given the potential consequences of this project and the uncertainty surrounding its developer partner, Stryant.

-Stan Sugarman, co-founder of Stryant Investments, has been involved in housing projects that have faced community opposition.
+Stan Sugarman/Atticus LeBlanc, co-founders of Stryant Investments, has been involved in housing projects that have faced community opposition.
 For instance, in Reynoldstown, Atlanta, he proposed replacing a vacant house with a 42-unit apartment complex for individuals experiencing homelessness.
-Despite concerns from residents about the project’s density and potential safety issues, Sugarman proceeded with the development, attributing the opposition to NIMBYism and emphasizing the need for affordable housing in the area at any cost.
-He cares about $$$, not the impact to the community, PERIOD!
+Despite serious resident concerns around density and safety, Stryant chose to move forward, dismissing opposition as NIMBYism and framing the project as a moral imperative.
+Their actions suggest a stronger focus on financial return than on long-term community impact.

 We Support Solutions—Just Not This One